rodneytals/Apple-10k-advanced-rag-project/MONTH 2/Week 2/day11.md

     source = "web"
     answer = generate_answer(question, context= context)
 ```
-This is worth pointing out specifically because it wasn't part of the original plan — it's a genuine improvement made while actually building the system.
-Here's the problem it solves: sometimes the *similarity score* looks confidently high, but the actual retrieved text still doesn't contain what's needed (a "false positive" — the math said "trust this," but the content didn't deliver).
+This is worth pointing out specifically because it wasn't part of the original plan. it's a genuine improvement made while actually building the system.
+Here's the problem it solves: sometimes the *similarity score* looks confidently high, but the actual retrieved text still doesn't contain what's needed (a "false positive", the math said "trust this," but the content didn't deliver).
 This extra check catches that specific gap: if the local documents scored high enough to be trusted, but the model still ended up saying "I cannot find sufficient information," that's a signal the score lied, and the system automatically tries the web instead of just giving up.

 **Cell 6 continued — the rewrite loop, capped so it can't run forever**
 ```python